The Boyz (South Korean band): 2017–2018: Debut and early days

 On December 6, The Boyz officially debuted with the release of their first extended play The First and its lead single "Boy".
 From February 12 to March 15, their second reality show The 100 aired on V Live.
 As the result of this show, they held an online mini-concert on March 23.
 Sangyeon had his first fixed cast appearance on the show We are the One that aired from February 26 until its cancellation on March 26.
 The Boyz were invited to perform at the 12th Asian Film Awards on March 17 in Macau, their first overseas performance.

 The group released their second extended play The Start and its lead single "Giddy Up" on April 3, 2018.
 Due to health problems, Hwall couldn't promote with the group and subsequently had to halt all activities for three months.
 The twelve members, with Hwall back from his hiatus, released a special digital single titled "Keeper" on July 12, which was produced by Block B's Park Kyung.
 On July 24, they won their first "Rookie Award" during the Korea Brand Awards.

-The group appeared on the reality show Happy Arrived At Our House that aimed to raise awareness of the problem of abandoned street dogs in Korea.
-They temporarily took care of two puppies until they were found a home.

 On August 30, the group won another "Rookie Award" at the Soribada Best K-Music Awards.
 On September 5, they made their first comeback in 5 months with the single The Sphere and the song "Right Here".
 The group released their third extended play The Only and its lead single "No Air" on November 29, 2018.
 On December 1, the group won another "Best New Male Artist Award" at the 2018 Melon Music Awards.

 2019: Japanese debut and Hwall's departure

 The group released their second single album Bloom Bloom and its lead single "Bloom Bloom" on April 29.

-On May 7, The Boyz received their first-ever music show win on SBS MTV's The Show.
+On May 7, The Boyz received their first-ever music show win on SBS M's The Show.
 The group released their fourth extended play Dreamlike and its lead single "D.D.D" on August 19.
 On October 23, Hwall officially left the group due to health issues and pursued a solo and acting career afterwards.

 On November 6, The Boyz officially debuted in Japan with the release of their first Japanese extended play Tattoo and its lead single with the same name.
 On December 6, the group released a special digital single titled "White (화이트)" to commemorate their second anniversary.
 Between December 11 and 20, the group toured in Berlin, Paris, London, and Amsterdam as part of their European tour titled Dreamlike.